alem-platform/foundation/own-redis/README.md

 Writing a key-value store via REST API would be too easy, wouldn't it?
 Let's make it a bit more complicated and let the client and your application communicate using the UDP protocol, i.e. each request and response is a single UDP packet.
 In our key-value store implementation you have to implement three methods SET, GET and PING.
 SET puts a key-value and GET gets and returns the given value back to the client.
 The PING command verifies that the storage is working.

 NOTE:
 - Command names, command arguments are  case-insensitive.
-So `PING`, `ping` and `Ping` are all valid and denote the same command
+So `PING`, `ping` and `Ping` are all valid and denote the same command.

 ### PING

 `PING` is one of the simplest Redis commands.
 It's used to check whether a Redis server is healthy.
-The response for the `PING` command is `PONG`
+The response for the `PING` command is `PONG`.
 ```sh
 $ nc 0.0.0.0 8080
 PING